OCamlPro/superbol-studio-oss/README.md

 ### Coverage Hightlighting

 After running a program and having its coverage files generated.
-You might want to display their content on a line by line basis in your program source code.
+You might want to display their contents on a line by line basis in your program source code.

 To enable coverage highlighting, you can set `coverage` to